 For now though, I’ll happily make do with the default installation, as it already provides a handy selection of features.
 It may not be as versatile as SquirrelMail, but it is certainly better looking…!

 Had a response from Billion support today, with a link to a pre-release version of the firmware (1.02e.RC1) which fixes the IP translation issue (and has a few other features to boot) – so far, I’m pretty impressed with the company.
 Assuming it’s all pretty stable now, I’ll put up a more thorough review in a week or so.
-Comments Off
+Comments Off on Firmware fix!

 According to a couple of people, there’s a new firmware release due shortly for the Billion BiPac 7800N (possibly 1.02e), which should fix the source IP address issue, along with adding a few extra features to the web interface.
-Comments Off
+Comments Off on New firmware on the way

 Not sure that we’re going to be able to get much work done at the office tomorrow morning, as we’ll be without power for a few hours.
 The phones should stay running (as they’ve got a decent UPS) but we’ll be without access to our servers and the Internet.

 Luckily, I’m planning to be on-site elsewhere for the duration!
-Comments Off
+Comments Off on IT’s all a matter of power

 One upshot of being a little quieter at work during the schools’ summer break is that I’ve been able to work on our new Helpdesk system.
 It’s now almost reached the point where we’ll be trialling the ticketing part with a few clients (there’s just a few tweaks and some more testing to go).